Need to talk? Call 1800 882 436.

 beginning of content

-Bringing your baby home from hospital is a major event in any father’s life.
-It will take time to adjust to your new life as a family, but making the effort and giving it a go will help build your confidence.
+Bringing your baby home from hospital is a major event in any parent’s life.
+It will take time to adjust to your new life as a family, but your confidence will grow.

 Preparing your home for the new baby